actuallymentor/adblock/README.md

 ## Getting started

 Make sure to have [ NodeJS ]( https://nodejs.org/en/ ) installed.
-Then use npm to install adblock:
+Then use npm to globally install adblock:

 ```shell
 npm install -g adblock